cc32d9/dappscatalog/docs/dappscatalog_participant_guide.md

 * Subsequent entries for the same owner: "20.0000 EOS"

+* This payment is a one-time fee for the life time of the blockchain.
+Also all required RAM is paid by `dappscatalog`.

-* Promotion during the project launch: "25.0000 EOS" for the first 10 payers.
+* Promotion during the project launch: "20.0000 EOS" for the first 10 payers.

 * The owners of `dappscatalog` may issue discount vouchers to some